animesh10/electrode-gitbook/chapter1/quick-start/get-started.md

 * `node_modules/`

   Other Javascript files contained in modules that we will use in this application, including Electrode modules that create your out-the-box Universal app.
-This folder is managed directy by`npm`.
+This folder is managed directly by`npm`.

 * `.babelrc`